merit-gem/merit/README.md

 # To-do list

+* target_object should be configurable (now it's singularized controller name)
 * add an error handler for inexistent badges (`rule.rb#74`?).
 * Translate comments from spanish in `rules_badge.rb`.
 * Should namespace app/models into Merit module.